 Pregnancy discrimination is one of the most common forms of employment discrimination in New Jersey.
 Pregnancy discrimination can occur before, during, or after giving birth.
 It can also occur at any point in the employment process, whether during onboarding or several years into your career.

-Some of the ways that pregnancy discrimination can present itself include, but are not limited to, the following:
+As discussed in our Comprehensive Guide to Pregnancy Discrimination, some of the ways that pregnancy discrimination can present itself include, but are not limited to, the following:

 Failure to Hire if Pregnant or Planning to Become Pregnant

 It is illegal for an employer to deny employment to a qualified candidate if she is pregnant or planning to become pregnant.
 Furthermore, it is illegal to even pursue this line of questioning with a candidate, as it goes against anti-discrimination laws.